Echoshard/OpenAI_Assistant_Discordbot/README.md

 ## Simple Version

-- The simple version contains stripped down code it can only respond it cannot do URLs or images great for a quick AI expert
+- The simple version contains stripped down code it can only respond it cannot do URLs or images great for a quick AI expert, it uses the same .env